 Credit risk is the risk of financial loss to the Group if a customer or counter-party fails to meet its contractual obligations.
 Additional information in relation to credit risk on trade receivables is given in note 13.
 These risks are generally managed by local controllers.
 Credit risk related to the use of treasury instruments, including those held at amortised cost and at fair value through other comprehensive income, is managed on a Group basis.
 This risk arises from transactions with financial institutions involving cash and cash equivalents, deposits and derivative financial instruments.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
 To reduce this risk, Unilever has concentrated its main activities with a limited number of counter-parties which have secure credit ratings.
 Individual risk limits are set for each counter-party based on financial position, credit rating and past experience.
 Credit limits and concentration of exposures are actively monitored by the Group's Treasury department.
 Netting agreements are also put in place with Unilever's principal counter-parties.
 In the case of a default, these arrangements would allow Unilever to net assets and liabilities across transactions with that counter-party.
-To further reduce the Group's credit exposures on derivative financial instruments, Unilever has collateral agreements with Unilever's principal counter-parties in relation to derivative in respect of derivative financial instruments.
-At 31 December 2021, the collateral held by Unilever under such arrangements amounted to ε 52 million (2020: €18 million), of which €27 million (2020: €16 million) was in cash, and €25 million (2020: €2 million) was in the form of bond securities.
+To further reduce the Group's credit exposures on derivative financial instruments, Unilever has collateral agreements with Unilever's principal counter-parties in relation to derivative financial instruments.
+Under these arrangements, counter-parties are required to deposit securities and/or cash as a collateral for their obligations in respect of derivative financial instruments.
+At 31 December 2021, the collateral held by Unilever under such arrangements amounted to €52 million (2020: €18 million), of which €27 million (2020: €16 million) was in cash, and €25 million (2020: €2 million) was in the form of bond securities.
 The non-cash collateral has not been recognised as an asset in the Group's balance sheet.